 IMAP usually requires you to set up your mail account from scratch.

-Setting up your IMAP as a 2nd or NEW account will be the easiest.
+Setting up your IMAP as a 2nd or new account will be the easiest.
 Make sure to disable the mail fetch on your POP3 account so you don’t get mail via that protocol after you set up your IMAP account.

 You can then copy the mail from your old account to the new one and it should synchronise with the server.
 We needn’t mention how important mail is to our everyday functioning, both at work and at home.
 Having a mailing system that ensures the availability of your emails will make life a lot easier.